kammitama5/kammitama5.github.io/_posts/2018-8-16-Thursday-August-16th.md

   our solutions and writing Haskell solutions.
 Things were a lot clearer for me, having spent the summer working on Haskell.
 However, I still have a long way to go!

+## Haskell Weekly
+- What do you know?
+Our GSoC articles and write-ups are in Haskell Weekly!
+So cool!

 ## The next day
 - I took a flight to Portland.
 They upgraded me for my stay at this hotel, Eastlund, in Portland.
   I'm really enjoying my room, even though today I was mostly at training.
 I learned a lot.
 There